MrMarble/humble-bundle-extra/README.md

 ## Features

 - Adds Steam store link to games
-- Marks games as owned if logged in the Steam store
+- Marks games as owned if logged in the Steam store. `Your profile privacy settings have to be set to public`

 ## Installation